 Located in the Military Crossing Shopping Center this haunt has run for over 24 years.
 It is a charity haunt supporting the March of Dimes.
 Plenty of scary fun for all.
 Generally open most Friday, Saturday, and Sunday nights in October.
 See web page for additional nights around Halloween.

 Opening night this year is September 28th.
 Open Friday and Saturday nights in October.
 You ride the haunted hayride and then are dropped in the woods and walk the trail nearly one mile back through a series of mazes, ghouls, and scary creatures.
 The fun starts at dark and runs every Friday and Saturday night in October.
 Tickets are $20.
 Deep in the woods of Spotsylvania County (Partlow, VA) the hills come alive in October.
 We take you on a LONGER haywagon, and drop you off in the woods.
 You will fear your journey through nearly a mile of live ghouls, zombies, clowns, mazes, and various other scares.

 There’s a lot of great houses in Virginia.
 But there’s also a number across the border in these states which might prove worthy of a visit.
 Check out our listings in: Kentucky, Maryland, North Carolina, Tennessee, and West Virginia

 Find other fall fun things to do in Virginia in October:

-Have you visited one of these haunted houses?
-I would be interested in hearing what you thought.
-Did you have a good time?
+Have you been to one of these haunts?
+Future readers would be interested in hearing what you thought.
+Did you have fun?
 Was it worth the price?
-Would you recommend it to our readers?
-Any suggestions to maximize the experience?
-I'll gladly publish what you send me and give you a great big hug.
+Would you suggest it to visitors here?
+Any tips to maximize your experience?
+I'll gladly publish what you send me and give you an over the Internet hug.

-If you are the owner or employee of a haunted house on this list, or one I missed and need to add, I would love to have more information about the haunted house, photos, dates/times/hours for 2014, etc. Use the contact form to get in touch and I’ll tell you where to email your answers to these questions.
+If you are the owner or employee of a house in this directory, or one we missed and need to add, we would love to have more information about your place, including the url, photos, dates/times/hours etc. Use the contact form on our advertising page to get in touch and we'll follow up if we still need your response to any of these questions.